 Willie Mays, Giants’ electrifying ‘Say Hey Kid,’ has died at 93

-Mays' family and the San Francisco Giants jointly announced Tuesday night he had died earlier in the afternoon in the Bay Area.
+Mays’ family and the San Francisco Giants jointly announced Tuesday night he had died earlier in the afternoon.

 “My father has passed away peacefully and among loved ones,” son Michael Mays said in a statement released by the club.
 “I want to thank you all from the bottom of my broken heart for the unwavering love you have shown him over the years.
 You have been his life’s blood.”